What Can You Learn From Teaching English Abroad?

 It’s clear that teaching abroad can be an exhilarating prospect, but you’re probably wondering what type of education you need to pursue such a position.
 The good news is that in many cases all you may need to have earned is an undergraduate teaching degree.
 However, it’s also likely that you need to be certified by the State Board of Education (SBE) to ensure that you meet certain standards.
 As such, you will need to meet SBE test requirements, complete an approved program and meet background check requirements to become eligible for certification1.

-Getting Into a Teach Abroad Program?
+Getting Into a Teaching English Abroad Program

 The Peace Corps recruits teachers who are willing to volunteer at elementary, secondary, normal and vocational schools and universities.
 You must have some teaching experience before you apply—and all applications must be made while you’re still in the United States.
 Call the recruiting office at 1-800-424-8580 for more information.